 What’s the best way to serve them?

-I love serving sausages all on their own hot and crispy.
+I love serving sausages all on their own hot and crispy or with a drizzle of maple syrup.
 They are great when made into a breakfast sandwich as well.
 You can even crumble them up and put them into scrambled eggs.

 We have a delicious gluten-free breakfast casserole that is also extra tasty with these sausages served up next to them.
 Since there is sausage in the recipe, it makes for a sausage lovers ultimate breakfast!